MorillonLab/ShinyCereus/README.md

 ## Introduction

-Welcome to this Shiny application for contig data analysis.
+Welcome to this Shiny application for contig data visualization and analysis.
 This application allows you to filter contigs of your interest, visualize their expression in different conditions and get more informations about them.